magento/devdocs/src/guides/v2.4/graphql/caching.md

 title: GraphQL caching
 ---

-{{site.data.var.ee}} and {{site.data.var.ee}} can cache pages rendered from the results of certain GraphQL queries with [full-page caching]({{page.baseurl}}/extension-dev-guide/cache/page-caching.html).
+Magento can cache pages rendered from the results of certain GraphQL queries with [full-page caching]({{page.baseurl}}/extension-dev-guide/cache/page-caching.html).
 Full-page caching improves response time and reduces the load on the server.
 Without caching, each page might need to run blocks of code and retrieve large amounts of information from the database.
 Only queries submitted with an HTTP GET operation can be cached.
 POST queries cannot be cached.

 ## Cached and uncached queries